KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/06_full_did_tx.md

 ## Single extrinsics

-To build a single extrinsic, you need to provide:
+To sign a single extrinsic, you need to provide:

-* the DID that should be the origin of the extrinsic
+* the DID that wants to sign the extrinsic (also called *origin* of the extrinsic)
 * a [`SignCallback`](../06_signCallback.md) that signs the extrinsic
-* the extrinsic that should be submitted
+* the extrinsic that should be signed and submitted
 * and the address of the account that pays for the fees.

 <TsJsBlock>